-Important Dates for the Lockweer family
+Early History of the Lockweer family

 This web page shows only a small excerpt of our Lockweer research.
 Another 65 words (5 lines of text) covering the years 1294, 1698, 1771, 1611 and 1685 are included under the topic Early Lockweer History in all our PDF Extended History products and printed products wherever possible.